PMD series mines

 The PMD-6, PMD-7 and PMD-57 series mines are Soviet Union blast-type anti-personnel mines that consist of a wooden box with a hinged lid with a slot cut into it.
 The slot presses down against a retaining pin, which holds back the striker.
 When sufficient pressure is applied to the lid of the box the retaining pin moves, allowing the striker to hit the detonator.
 The mines typically have an operating pressure of 1 to 10 kg.
-All the mines in the series use Metal Oxide Varistor series fuzes.

-As with other wooden box mines, the mine has a relatively short lifetime since the box is vulnerable to rotting and splitting, disabling the mine.